dino9527/spring-boot-tus/README.md

 # TUS Server Java Implementation
+>An implementation of the Tus Resumable Upload protocol [https://tus.io/protocols/resumable-upload.html] in java.
->The HTTP stack uses Webflux and MySQL as the backend of upload information management.
-Supported extensions include creation, checksum, expiration, termination, and concatenation.
-It provides an implementation of tus v1.0.0 protocol for local storage and allows implementers to develop their own specific requirements.
+> The HTTP stack uses Webflux and MySQL as the backend of upload information management.
+> Supported extensions include creation, checksum, expiration, termination, and concatenation.
+> It provides an implementation of tus v1.0.0 protocol for local storage and allows implementers to develop their own specific requirements.

 # Guide
 * Run tus-server from your favorite IDE: priv.dino.tus.server.TusServerApplication